 Apprenticeship Training Providers

-In April 2017 the way the government funds apprenticeships in England is changing with employers with a pay bill over £3 million per annum being required to contribute to a new apprenticeship levy.
-From the 1st May 2017, employers can begin to use their levy funds to cover the costs of apprenticeship training, assessment and certification.
-Public sector organisations, including the NHS, will need to comply with the Public Contract Regulations 2015 when selecting a provider/assessment organisation, as well as adhering to their own organisational Standing Financial Instructions.
+In April 2017 the way the government funds apprenticeships in England changed - employers with a pay bill over £3 million per annum are required to contribute to an apprenticeship levy.
+Since 1st May 2017, employers have been able to use their levy funds to cover the costs of apprenticeship training, assessment and certification.
+Public sector organisations, including the NHS, will need to comply with the Public Contract Regulations 2015 when selecting a provider/assessment organisation, as well as adhere to their own organisational Standing Financial Instructions.

 Benefits of the contract

-The Dynamic Purchasing System will provide contracting authorities with a compliant and potentially quick, route to market to procure apprenticeship training provision.
-The DPS is not divided in to lots but structured so that potential providers can select which of the training categories and regions they wish to be considered for, allowing contracting authorities a choice of how best to approach the market.
+The Apprenticeship Training Providers Dynamic Purchasing System - open to all public sector bodies - was awarded on 3rd April 2017, and provides contracting authorities with a compliant and quick route to market to procure apprenticeship training provision.
+The DPS is not divided into lots but structured so that potential providers can select which of the training categories and regions they wish to be considered for, and to allow contracting authorities a choice of how best to approach the market.

 - Shortened procurement time as advertisement in OJEU and PQQ stage has already been undertaken.

-- The DPS encourages competition as it is easier for local providers to to get on to the DPS and join at any time during its period of validity.
+- The DPS encourages competition, as local providers can apply to join the DPS at any time during its period of validity.

-- Participating organisations can develop their own specification, based on pre-developed templates, to meet their own requirements and formulate the award criteria more precisely.
+- Participating organisations can develop their own specification, based on pre-developed templates, to meet their own requirements.

 - Award of individual tenders can be quicker than under some other procedures.
 The minimum time limit for return of tenders is 10 days.

-For full information on how the DPS works please refer to the User Guide.
+For full information on how the DPS works please refer to the User Guide (see right).